pingdotgg/markerthing/README.md

 - ^ again, with camera recordings + offset CSV

 This workflow takes me ~3 minutes, and it enables my team to quickly grab 5+ videos worth of content after every stream.

+## Dev Setup:

+- First you will need a project setup in clerk.
+  - Create a new project and grab your public + secret keys from the API Keys page.
+  - Copy them.
+  - Save them in a .env.local file.
+- Next you will need a twitch application (https://dev.twitch.tv/docs/authentication/)
+  - Paste them in to your .env.local under `TWITCH_CLIENT_SECRET` + `TWITCH_CLIENT_ID`
+- Install the node modules (make sure you are on node 16+) (if you need to work with multiple versions of node then I highly recommend nvm!)
+- Start up the app with `npm run dev`
+- And presto.
+Should have running next app!